cozy/cozy-stack/doc/architecture.md

 emails of a user and one for her todo list.
 This can simplify the implementation of permissions (this app has access to these document types) and can improve performance.
 CouchDB queries work with views.
-A view is defined ahead of its usage and is built by couchdb when it is requested and is stale, ie there were writes in the database since the last time it was updated.
+A view is defined ahead of its usage and is built by CouchDB when it is requested and is stale, i.e. there were writes in the database since the last time it was updated.
 So, with a single database per user, it's possible to experience lag when the todolist view is requested after fetching a long list of emails.
 By splitting the databases per doctypes, we gain on two fronts: